jokergoo/circlize/README.md

 There is also a Perl module R::Comment2Man to convert comments to documentary files.

-Comments are marked as the Markdown-style and it looks more clear than that under the Roxygen package
+Comments are marked as the Markdown-style and it looks more clear than that under the Roxygen package.

+The module could be run as:

+    perl -MR::Comment2Man -e "R::Comment2Man->draft('R/')"